timdeschryver/blog/_posts/2019-02-14-how-to-use-tslint-to-autoremove-all-unused-imports-in-a-typescript-project.md

 #### Create a temporary `tslint` config file

-Create a new file named `tslint-imports.config` in the root of your project.
+Create a new file named `tslint-imports.json` in the root of your project.
 This creates a hyper-focused tslint process that will only check for unused declarations.
 It is _important to note_ that this will throw `tslint` errors on unused imports, parameters and variables.
 We are only using this for the `--fix` process.
 As such, the `tslint-etc` rules only autofix unused imports.

 This file needs the following contents: